Learning objective

 1. Write a range of the following words (depending on the class) on the whiteboard.
 Have students form small groups and using a T-chart categorise each sexual activity into either “Sex” or “Not sex”:

-Massage; Cuddling; Kissing; Sexting; Holding hands; Vaginal intercourse; Oral sex; Masturbation; Touching genitals; Rubbing nipples; Anal sex; Pornography
+Massage; Cuddling; Kissing; Holding hands; Vaginal intercourse; Oral sex; Masturbation; Making out; Touching genitals; Rubbing nipples; Anal sex; Pornography; Sending nudes

 2. Ask:

-3. Stress that if someone wants to and agrees to have sexual contact, this may include things such as holding hands, kissing, caressing and other intimate activity, and that it does not have to be sexual intercourse to be pleasurable.
+1. Stress that if someone wants to and agrees to have sexual contact, this may include things such as holding hands, kissing, caressing and other intimate activity, and that it does not have to be sexual intercourse to be pleasurable.
 For some people, sexual activity may be in a context of love, and for others, in certain situations, it may not.
-It should, however, always be in a context of trust and respect.
+It should, however, always be in a context of trust and respect and consent.

 1. How does somebody know they are ready for a relationship?